FULL-TIME | WINNIPEG LOCATIONS THERF-CT Therapeutic Recreation Facilitator for Older Adults

 • Two field work placements

 Gain the knowledge and skills needed to work in therapeutic and leisure recreational programming and services for older adults.
-You will learn to plan, promote, deliver and evaluate effective programs for clientele in various settings, including: personal care homes, extended hospital care, adult day centres, assisted living and other community based programs.
+You will learn to plan, promote, deliver and evaluate effective programs for clientele in various settings, including: personal care homes, extended health centres, adult day centres, assisted living and other community based programs.

 Workplace safety, privacy and health regulations are key components of the program.